LeaderPortfolio

 2004

-Elected to the National Academy of Sciences
+Elected to National Academy of Sciences and American Academy of Arts and Sciences

 1989

-Co-founded Regeneron Pharmaceuticals
+Joined Regeneron Pharmaceuticals

 1987

-Received his M.D. and Ph.D. degrees from Columbia University's College of Physicians & Surgeons
+Received his MD and PhD degrees from Columbia University's College of Physicians & Surgeons.

 1976